swainechen/chenlab-training/websites/gis-aws/content/12-CreateS3ShareData/04-ShareBucket.md

 aws s3 cp s3://{Collaborator-Bucket-Name}/{object name} ./
 ```

 15. Now let us grant access to a specific AWS account i.e. of your collaborator via **Access for other AWS accounts**.
-For this we will need to update the Access Control List to provide read and write permissions for objects only to a specific collaborator.
-Go to the Access control list (ACL) section (**see Steps 8 and 9 above**) and click on Edit.
+For this we will need to update the Access Control List to provide read and write permissions for objects only to a specific collaborator. **Follow Step 3 above** and click on **Permissions**.
+Scroll down to the **Access control list (ACL)** section and click on **Edit**.

 ![AWS Management Console](/images/hpc-aws-parallelcluster-workshop/S3/S3BucketPermissionsObjectPrivate2.png)